Medzev: The original settlers

-The town was founded by ethnic Germans.
-It is safe to assume that they had a good reason to leave home and form this new settlement.
+The town was founded by ethnic Germans during the High Middle Ages.
+It is safe to assume that they had a good reason to leave home in present-day Germany and form this new settlement.
 The Feudal Age of the thirteenth century was less than satisfactory.
 It is known that certain privileges (e.g. freedom from servitude, etc.) were promised in order to persuade people to come to Slovakia (part of Upper Hungary).

 Unfortunately, it is not yet known exactly where the origins of the German settlers originated.
 It was not common to register migrants in the 13th century.
 However, comparative research in dialectology may one day identify the origins.

-The Germans of Metzenseifen belong to the Zipser Germans (see Zipser German Party), which is named after the Zips Mountains called Spiš in Slovak.
-The Zips are a smaller group of mountains that are included in the Carpathian Mountain Range, which is why they are also known as Karpatendeutscher 'Carpathian Germans'.
+The Germans of Metzenseifen belong to the Zipser Germans or Zipsers (see Zipser German Party), the Zipsers being named so after the Zips Mountains, called Spiš in Slovak.
+The Zips are a smaller group of mountains that are included in the Carpathian mountain range, which is why they are also known as Karpatendeutsche(n) respectively Carpathian Germans in English (or Mantaken, alternatively, in German).